isomerpages/moe-yiochukangsec/_our-curriculum/Distinctive Programmes/Applied Learning Programme.md

 </div>
 <div class="yck-component">
     <h2>Direct School Admission (DSA)</h2>
-    <p>Successful DSA applicants are expected to enrol in Mechatronics, Aeronautical, Robotics (MARs) Club to help develop their talents progressively.
+    <p>Successful DSA applicants are expected to enrol in <a href="/cca/clubs/mars-club-mechatronics-aeronautics-and-robotics/">Mechatronics, Aeronautical, Robotics (MARs) Club</a> to help develop their talents progressively.
 The students will be involved in trainings, workshops and competitions related to Robotics, Drones and STEM related topics.</p>
     <h3 class="yck-h3">Selection Criteria</h3>
     <h4 class="yck-h4">Aptitude</h4>
     <ul>